-The radiation exposure from [18F]FMISO is equal to or lower than that of other widely used nuclear medicine studies.
+The radiation exposure from [F]FMISO is equal to or lower than that of other widely used nuclear medicine studies.
 Increasing the frequency of voiding can reduce radiation dose to the normal organ receiving the highest radiation absorbed dose, the bladder wall.
 Potential radiation risks associated with a typical PET study utilizing this agent are within generally accepted limits.

-Additional radiation exposure will occur with any PET study, but is site and procedure specific.
+Additional radiation exposure will occur with any PET study but is site and procedure specific.
 Attenuation correction is required, from either a germanium rod transmission or a low dose CT scan.
 The radiation dose is larger with CT attenuation correction and larger for body compared to head, but will depend on the exact equipment and scanning protocol used.
 Each trial site will need to address this with their local information.

 VII.
-[18F]FMISO PREVIOUS HUMAN EXPERIENCE AND ASSESSMENT OF CLINICAL POTENTIAL
+[F]FMISO PREVIOUS HUMAN EXPERIENCE AND ASSESSMENT OF CLINICAL POTENTIAL

-[18 F]FMISO is a radiolabeled imaging agent that has been used for investigating tumor hypoxia with PET.
+[F]FMISO is a radiolabeled imaging agent that has been used for investigating tumor hypoxia with PET.
 A hypoxia-imaging agent should be independent of blood flow, which is achieved when the partition coefficient of the tracer is close to unity and imaging is done at a time when the tracer distribution has equilibrated with its entry into the cells.
-[18 F]FMISO is an azomycin-based hypoxic cell sensitizer that has a nearly ideal partition coefficient and binds covalently to molecules at rates that are inversely proportional to intracellular O_2 concentration, rather than by some downstream biochemistry.
-It is composed of $\leq 15~\mu g$ of fluoromisonidazole labeled with $\leq 10~mCi$ of radioactive 18 F at a specific activity $\geq 1~Ci/mg$ at the time of injection.
-The drug is the only active ingredient and it is formulated in $\leq 10~mL$ of 5% ethanol in saline for intravenous injection.
-The radiochemical purity of the [18 F]FMISO is >95%.
+[F]FMISO is an azomycin-based hypoxic cell sensitizer that has a nearly ideal partition coefficient and binds covalently to molecules at rates that are inversely proportional to intracellular O2 concentration, rather than by some downstream biochemistry.
+It is composed of $\leq$ 15 μg of fluoromisonidazole labeled with $\leq$ 10 mCi of radioactive F at a specific activity $\geq$ 1 Ci/mg at the time of injection.
+The drug is the only active ingredient, and it is formulated in $\leq$ 10 mL of 5% ethanol in saline for intravenous injection.
+The radiochemical purity of the [F]FMISO is $\geq$ 95%.

-Hypoxia imaging in cancer was reviewed in several publications^{22,52,53,54,65}.
-[18F]FMISO is a robust radiopharmaceutical useful in obtaining images to quantify hypoxia using PET imaging^{55,56,57}.
-It is the most commonly used agent for PET imaging of hypoxia ^{58,52,53,54,59,60,61}.
+Hypoxia imaging in cancer was reviewed in several publications22,52,53,54,65.
+[F]FMISO is a robust radiopharmaceutical useful in obtaining images to quantify hypoxia using PET imaging.
+It is the most commonly used agent for PET imaging of hypoxia 58,52,53,54,59,60,61.
 While its biodistribution properties do not result in high contrast images, they result in images at approximately 2 hours after injection that unambiguously reflect regional partial pressure of oxygen, Po2, and hypoxia in the time interval after the radiopharmaceutical was administered.

-Positron emission scanning with [18F]FMISO has been studied over the past ten years in Australia, Switzerland, Denmark, Germany and in the United States under RDRC approval or its equivalent.
+Positron emission scanning with [F]FMISO has been studied over the past ten years in Australia, Switzerland, Denmark, Germany and in the United States under RDRC approval or its equivalent.
 Several published studies from the United States are from the University of Washington in Seattle and were conducted under IND 32,353.
 Since 1994, approximately 300 patients have undergone FMISO PET scans in Seattle, at least 133 of whom are included in Table 8 of published studies.
-[18F]FMISO has been used to image ischemic stroke, myocardial ischemia, and a wide variety of malignancies.
+[F]FMISO has been used to image ischemic stroke, myocardial ischemia, and a wide variety of malignancies.

-Based upon published papers we know that over 600 unique patients have undergone up to 4 injections of the agent as described herein.
+Based upon published papers we know, over 4,240 unique patients have undergone up to 4 injections of the agent as described herein.
 Administered doses ranged from approximately 3 to 30 mCi (100 - 1100 MBq).
 No adverse events were noted in any of these papers, which are summarized in Table 8.
 Representative recent papers from key groups in [F-18]FMISO PET imaging are summarized below.